Basudev-Pokharel/laravel_flashCard_app/README.md

 <video width="600" controls>
   <source src="public/images_video/Working_of_FlashCardAPP.mp4)" type="video/mp4">
   Your browser does not support the video tag.
+The video is present in public/images_video there you may see
 </video>

 ### Screenshot